AryaD-ece/systemverilog-valid-ready-pipeline/README.md

 # SystemVerilog Valid-Ready Pipeline (1-Stage)

-A fully verified **1-stage valid-ready pipeline** implemented in SystemVerilog with a constrained-random, self-checking testbench.
+A verified implementation of a **1-stage valid-ready pipeline** in SystemVerilog, including a constrained-random, self-checking testbench.

-This project demonstrates correct **flow control, backpressure handling, and transaction integrity** using a minimal yet robust design.
+The design demonstrates correct handling of:
+- Flow control
+- Backpressure
+- Transaction ordering

 ---

-## 📌 Overview
+## Overview

-This design models a **synchronous streaming interface** using the standard:
+This design models a **synchronous streaming interface**:

 - `valid` → asserted by producer
 - `ready` → asserted by consumer
-- Transfer occurs only when **both are high**
+- Data transfer occurs only when **both are high**

-The DUT implements a **single-stage pipeline register** with:
+The DUT implements a single-stage pipeline register with:
 - Backpressure support
 - No data loss
 - No data duplication